SMerrony/telloterm/README.md

 # telloterm
-A functioning desktop testbed for flying the Ryze Tello drone via my tello API.
+A functioning desktop testbed written in Go for flying the Ryze Tello drone via my tello package.

 _Play with this entirely at your own risk - it's not the author's fault if you lose your drone or damage it, or anything else, when using this software._